robinrendle/robinrendle.com/_projects/transfers.markdown

 ## Designing the Spreadsheet

 After investigating what the People and Historical Paystub data entry would require we decided not to use a plugin or ready-out-of-the-box React component and instead we decided to build our own.
-This would take a lot more time to design and build but we felt that we needed custom alerts, complex keyboard/mouse input, and we needed a few specific <span class='caps'>UI</span> features in order to address that team’s problems.
+This would take a lot more time to design and build but we felt that we needed custom alerts, complex keyboard/mouse input, and we needed a few specific UI features in order to address that team’s problems.

 After user testing we discovered that the team needed cell-specific error messages, such as data-type alerts and warnings or suggestions that might help them resolve an issue as quickly as possible.
 Here’s one of the mockups I made of these inline-alerts: